SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/02_broadway_training_syllabus.md

 #### **DAY 3 – Morning**

-- Error Handling
+- Error handling
 - Flow enhancement
   - Transaction
-- Edit Actors - special cases
+- Edit Actors: special cases
-  - Editing a DbCommand using a DB interface defined in Fabric Studio
+  - Editing a DbCommand using a DB interface defined in the Fabric Studio
   - Defining a Translation table and using it with a Lookup table
   - Parsing input files
 - Actor inheritance mechanism and Export Actor